 After the often tedious, but always necessary packing.
 We’re off to Kitchener.

 The first few pics above are Katie packing her stuff; navigating from the back seat of the car and finally arriving at her “big sister’s” place to start her vacation.

 Once we arrived in Kitchener, Lynn enjoying a bit of a pre-Toronto bound cocktail.

 After a relatively quick trip(I mean quick trip…..what happened to the traffic through Mississauga and near the airport??)
 Sara got us the International Plaza Hotel(soon to be the Delta by Marriott).
 Sara had never been to the airport before and anyone who has flown out of Pearson before knows that it is a myriad of interconnecting roadways, ramps and terminals.
 Having worked just behind the airport, I took Sara on a dry-run of how she would get to the cell-phone lot from her house and then through to Terminal 1 Arrivals to pick us up.
 See, easy as can be!

 We’ve stayed at the International Plaza before; booking it through Hotwire.
 For an overnight stay prior to flying out it’s perfect.
 There are other hotels closer, although six minutes from Pearson is pretty close.
 The cost through Hotwire was about half the regular rack-rate, costing about around $70 before GST.
 Not bad a bad deal.

 Getting “the chill” on some beverages for the evening.

 One piece of advice.
-Should you stay there, pack some ear plugs.
+Should you stay there, pack some earplugs.
 The hotel is in direct line with runway 24 and you’ll get planes coming in every two or three minutes until after midnight.
-I always carry ear plugs when outdoor adventuring or traveling.
+I always carry earplugs when outdoor adventuring or travelling.

 I’m a bit of a big baby trying to get to sleep if I keep hearing noises I’m not used to.